Sorry, you need to enable JavaScript to visit this website.

 'The communist regime that took over Hungary in 1947 halted the development of the voluntary sector.
 Most voluntary associations were banned, and what remained was nationalised and brought under state control.'
 (Study on Volunteering in the European Union Country Report Hungary, 2010)

-In addition, non-ideological voluntary organisations such as local voluntary fire brigades and the Hungarian Red Cross were allowed to continue to operate.
+In addition, non-ideological voluntary organisations such as local voluntary fire brigades and the Hungarian Red Cross were allowed to continue to operate under state supervision.

 Regime change